 Time in Business

-- Under 6 months: Very limited options.
-Most lenders want to see at least 6 months of operating history.
+- Under 6 months: Very limited.
+Most lenders want at least 6 months of operating history.

 - 6-12 months: Lines of credit, some revenue-based financing